Yulii Khariton: Family, early life and education

-Yulii Borisovich Khariton was born in Saint Petersburg, Russian Empire, to an ethnic middle class Russian Jewish family, on 27 February 1904.
+Yulii Borisovich Khariton was born in Saint Petersburg, Russian Empire, to a middle-class ethnic Russian Jewish family, on 27 February 1904.
 His father, Boris Osipovich Khariton, was a political journalist, editor, and publisher who had attained a law degree from Kiev University in Ukraine.
 His father worked for the newspaper Rech, the main organ of the Constitutional Democratic Party, and was a well known figure in the political circles of Russia.
 After the Russian revolution dismantled the Tsarist autocracy in 1917, Boris Khariton had clashes with the Bolsheviks due to his opposition to Vladimir Lenin's Soviet ideology.
 His father was exiled to the Baltic states from Russia in 1922 at the age of forty six along with professors and journalists on one of the so-called Philosophers' ships, subsequently working for an emigrant newspaper in Latvia.

 His father, Boris Khariton, remained there until Latvia's annexation by the Soviet Union in 1940 and, at the age of sixty-four, was then arrested by the NKVD and sentenced to seven years of forced labour in a Gulag, where he died.

 Yulii's mother, Mirra Yakovlevna Burovskaya, was a theatre actress who performed at the Moscow Art Theatre.
 She left Russia in 1910 due to an illness that had to be treated at the European resort.
 Yulii was six years old when his mother left him and was taken care by an Estonian woman, hired by his father while in exile in Latvia.
 Yulii's mother never returned to Russia and divorced his father, only to marry her psychiatrist, Dr. Max Eitingon.

 Having lived in Germany, Mirra moved to Tel Aviv in Palestine in 1933, where she remained until her death.
 She is buried in Jerusalem.